datsproject/dats-wiki/README.md

 ## Overview
 Postmodern Web3 Security Infrastructure Paradigm!

+> [!NOTE]
+> Postmodern Web3 Security Infrastructure paradigm represents a shift towards a decentralized, collaborative, and multi-layered approach to security, which is different from traditional security approaches.

 The structure of the repository is as shown below:

 | Topic                                                 | Description                                                   |